r3recube/re3_challenge_restart_ops_sqs/README.md

 - A report file containing the test process and observations, including screenshots, logs, and metrics.

 Candidates should ensure that their Git repository is well-organized and includes comprehensive documentation to demonstrate their work effectively.
 This approach allows for an efficient review process and provides a clear understanding of the candidate's technical abilities and approach to problem-solving.

-- Python code of producer script
-- Python code of consumer script
-- Terraform or Cloudformation Template (if any)
-- Autoscaling